 ADOA is the most common hereditary optic atrophy disease.
-However, there's very little research on the disease to help those living with its many debilitating symptoms.
+Learn about current research and clinical trials to help find a cure.

 While ADOA is currently identified as untreatable there is one study that showed improved visual acuity and function with the use of Idebenone therapy.
 Idebenone is a synthetic analog of coenzyme Q10.
 It has powerful antioxidant properties that help prevent free radical damage to our cells.
 It has shown to be effective for those with cardiac and mitochondrial issues.
 The study was conducted on seven patients with Dominant Optic Atrophy who carry the OPA1 gene mutation.
 Results showed, for the first time, some improvement in visual function after Idebenone therapy.
 Read more about Idebenone Treatment in Patients with OPA1-mutant dominant optic atrophy.